emrecanbulut/CarND-Behavioral-Cloning-P3/writeup_template.md

 Then, I realized that was quite normal.
 The images were still in `RGB`.
 So, for the model, the bridge and a regular asphalt road was totally different since they were in different colors. **At that moment, I made my luckiest mistake of this project.** Why not preprocess the images to convert them to grayscale?
 Now is a  good time to note that I have never recorded any training data that is off the track.

-Although working on grayscale images was a little more tidious than I expected (because the scripts were expecting an image array of shape (x,y,3), not (x,y,1)), after changing `drive.py` and `video.py` a little bit, I finally got this video here.
+Although working on grayscale images was a little more tidious than I expected (because the scripts were expecting an image array of shape (x,y,3), not (x,y,1)), after changing `drive.py` and `video.py` a little bit, [I finally got this video here][video3].

 Now, how cool is that?
 I have never shown the model anything about how to drive on the dirt road, but it actually went onto and out of that dirt road with only a bit of a scratch.
+Then I realized, it was really difficult to distinguish the dirt and the asphalt on a grayscale image and that's how the vehicle ended up in the dirt road.
+So, I unintentionally made a rebellious driver... :sweat_smile:

 Then, I tried the `HSV` color space using 1 channel at a time.
 S-channel was actually good enough to keep the car on the track, but it was oscillating most of the time around the center.